Graduateshotline

 CNA - Certified Nursing Assistant

-As the name suggests, CNA assist an LPN or an RN in their daily tasks.
-This license requires minimal amount of training.
-No degree is needed to pursue CNA training but a high school diploma or GED along with nursing assistant training is a must.
-CNA credentials are issued by state so it's important to check if the program being chosen is state approved.
-After the CNA training program is complete, the candidate has to take the CNA certification exam which is divided into two parts - written and practical part.
-The written test is a 90 minute test while the practical test is 30 minutes long.
+As the name suggests, CNAs assist an LPN or an RN in daily tasks.
+This license requires a minimal amount of training.
+No degree is needed to pursue CNA training, but a high school diploma or GED and nursing assistant training are necessary.
+CNA credentials are issued by the state, so it's essential to check if the program being chosen is state-approved.
+After the CNA training program is complete, the candidate has to take the CNA certification exam, which is divided into two parts: written and practical.
+The written test is a 90-minute test, while the practical test is 30 minutes long.

 National Council Licensure Examination (NCLEX-PN)

-This license, provided by NCLEX is for aspirants looking to become a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
+This license, provided by NCLEX, is for aspirants looking to become a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
 The exam is five hours long with short breaks in between.
-The number of questions in the exam depend upon the answers given by the candidate.
-They questions relating to a single scenario may keep popping up till the system is aware of the competency of the candidate.
+The number of questions in the exam depends upon the answers given by the candidate.
+The questions relating to a single scenario may keep popping up until the system is aware of the candidate's competency.
 That said, the number of questions in the exam can be anywhere from 75 questions to over 200 questions.
-There are also 15 trial questions included in the 75 questions that don't count towards the score but they are imbedded in the exam, hence unable to identify.
-Job duties of an LPN include assisting RNs and following their directions like administering a medicine to a patient or taking vitals.
+There are also 15 trial questions included in the 75 questions that don't count towards the score, but they are embedded in the exam and are unable to be identified.
+The duties of an LPN include assisting RNs and following their directions, such as administering medicine to a patient or taking vitals.

 LPN vs LVN